-Throughout the book you will notice that some words or groups of words are underlined.
-If you move your cursor to these underlined words (or some pictures), the little hand on the screen will become a pointed finger.
-This pointed finger indicates a link.
-If you click on the underlined words or the picture (called a "link") your computer will take you to another page of the book that will teach you more about that subject.
+Throughout the book you will notice that some words or groups of words are outlined by a blue box.
+These outlined texts or areas indicate a link is present.
+If you move your cursor (little hand) to these outlined words or pictures, the little hand on the screen will become a pointed finger.
+Click one time on the link and your computer will take you to another page of the book that will teach you more about that subject.

-To get back to your original page after you view the link, press the large arrow (or double arrows in some versions of Acrobat Reader) pointing left at the top of the Acrobat Reader screen (it is the "Return to Previous View" button).
-If you are in "Full Screen" mode, you will first need to hit "Esc."
+To get back to your original page after you view the link, press the large arrow pointing left at the top of the Acrobat Reader screen (it is the "Return to Previous View" button).